gingerbread spice caramels

-Rich molasses and traditional gingerbread spices yield seasonally delicious caramels.
+Rich molasses and traditional gingerbread spices yield a seasonally delicious treat in this recipe for Gingerbread Spice Caramels.

 - 2 cups heavy cream